Blue in culture: The blue suit

-Blue had first become the high fashion colour of the wealthy and powerful in Europe in the 13th century, when it was worn by Louis IX of France, better known as Saint Louis (1214–1270).
+Blue had first become the high fashion color of the wealthy and powerful in Europe in the 13th century, when it was worn by Louis IX of France, better known as Saint Louis (1214–1270).
 Wearing blue implied dignity and wealth, and blue clothing was restricted to the nobility.
 Black replaced blue as the power colour in the 14th century, when European princes, and then merchants and bankers, wanted to show their seriousness, dignity and devoutness (see Black).

 Blue gradually returned to court fashion in the 17th century, as part of a palette of peacock-bright colours shown off in extremely elaborate costumes.
 The modern blue business suit has its roots in England in the middle of the 17th century.
 Following the London plague of 1665 and the London fire of 1666, King Charles II of England ordered that his courtiers wear simple coats, waistcoats and breeches, and the palette of colours became blue, grey, white and buff.
 Widely imitated, this style of men's fashion became almost a uniform of the London merchant class and the English country gentleman.

 During the American Revolution, the leader of the Whig Party in England, Charles James Fox, wore a blue coat and buff waistcoat and breeches, the colours of the Whig Party and of the uniform of George Washington, whose principles he supported.
 The men's suit followed the basic form of the military uniforms of the time, particularly the uniforms of the cavalry.

 In the early 19th century, during the Regency of the future King George IV, the blue suit was revolutionized by a courtier named George Beau Brummel.
 Brummel created a suit that closely fitted the human form.
 The new style had a long tail coat cut to fit the body and long tight trousers to replace the knee-length breeches and stockings of the previous century.
-He used plain colours, such as blue and grey, to concentrate attention on the form of the body, not the clothes.
+He used plain colors, such as blue and grey, to concentrate attention on the form of the body, not the clothes.
 Brummel observed, "If people turn to look at you in the street, you are not well dressed."
 This fashion was adopted by the Prince Regent, then by London society and the upper classes.
-Originally the coat and trousers were different colours, but in the 19th century the suit of a single colour became fashionable.
+Originally the coat and trousers were different colors, but in the 19th century the suit of a single colour became fashionable.
 By the late 19th century the black suit had become the uniform of businessmen in England and America.
 In the 20th century, the black suit was largely replaced by the dark blue or grey suit.